luiswirth/bsc-thesis/src/matter/mesh.typ

 counting the number of swaps necessary to sort its vertex list.
 An even number of swaps corresponds to a positive orientation, and an odd number corresponds to a negative orientation.
 For this, we implement a basic bubble sort that keeps track of the number of swaps.
-The computational complex $cal(O) (n^2)$ is not optimal but sufficent for the typically small number of vertices per simplex.
+The computational complexity $cal(O) (n^2)$ is not optimal but sufficient for the typically small number of vertices per simplex.
 ```rust
 pub fn orientation_rel_sorted(&self) -> Sign { self.clone().sort_signed() }
 pub fn sort_signed(&mut self) -> Sign { sort_signed(&mut self.vertices) }